wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 {% include l18n.html %}
 {% include _toc.html %}

-Here is a guided tour to introduce use of Microsoft's Artificial Intelligence (AI) offerings running on the Azure cloud.
+Here is a guided deep dive to introduce use of Microsoft's Artificial Intelligence (AI) offerings running on the Azure cloud.
 My contribution to the world (to you) is a less overwhelming learning sequence, one that starts with the <strong>least complex</strong> of technologies used, then more complex ones.

 {% include whatever.html %}

-## What can AI do?

 Microsoft "democratizes" AI and Machine Learning by providing a front-end that hides some of the complexities, enabling them to be run <strong>possibly without programming</strong>.

+## Gallery

 1. Microsoft's Azure AI gallery of samples and users' contributions: